nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :orange_book: If you want to modify the details of a specific contact, you can use the _Edit_ command.

-The above screenshot shows how the _Edit_ command can be used to edit the phone number and email of a contact.
+:camera: The above screenshot shows how the _Edit_ command can be used to edit the phone number and email of a contact.

 :page_with_curl: Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [t/TAG]...`